kcp-dev/kcp/docs/content/concepts/apis/exporting-apis.md

     resourceSelector:
     - name: my-setup
       namespace: example-system
+    verbs: ["get", "list", "create"]
     state: Accepted
   - resource: things
     group: somegroup.kcp.io
     all: true
     identityHash: 5fdf7c7aaf407fd1594566869803f565bb84d22156cef5c445d2ee13ac2cfca6
+    verbs: ["*"]
     state: Accepted
 ```

 It should be noted that `APIBindings` do not create `CRDs` or `APIResourceSchemas`in the workspace.
 Instead APIs are directly bound using Kubernetes' internal binding mechanism behind the scenes.

+Operations allowed on the resources for which permission claims are accepted is defined as the intersection of
+the verbs in the APIBinding and the verbs in the appropriate APIExport.

 In practice, bound APIs behave similarly to other resources in kcp or Kubernetes.
 This means you can query for imported APIs using `kubectl api-resources`.
 Additionally you can use `kubectl explain` to get a detailed view on all fields of the API.